Bangkok Or Bust Screenplay – An Update

 As some readers will know, I have written a screenplay for a full-length comedy film, set in Thailand, with a friend of mine, called Byron Bishop, who’s an actor (and now a director).
 It’s called Bangkok or Bust.

-We then set about intensively writing it, and Byron and I would meet up to review, edit and discuss it, adding developments and twists, wherever and whenever we could – in McDonald’s, Starbucks, noodle shops, ya dong bars; anywhere we could grab some quiet time to sit down and focus.
+I then set about intensively writing it, when I was back in the UK, and when I came back to Thailand Byron and I would meet up to review and discuss it whenever we could – in McDonald’s, Starbucks, noodle shops, ya dong bars; anywhere we could.

 This was appropriate because the screenplay is firmly set in real-life Thai and Bangkok locations, such as the famous Khaosan Road.

-It was an excellent collaboration; we ended up with a great script, and everyone who’s read it has been excited by it.
+It was an excellent collaboration; we’ve ended up with a great script, and everyone who’s read it has been excited by it.

 It revolves around three Americans whose holiday in Thailand goes tits up when they’re left to their own devices, and our award-winning short film, Clueless? contains the same kind of comedy and comic turns.

 We decided we’d try to get Bangkok or Bust made, but first you need money.
-And before you can get money, it helps to have a distribution deal, so I decided I’d grab the tiger by the tail and see what happened.
+And before you can get money, it helps to have a distribution deal, so that’s where we are right now.